Fear of public speaking? Who? Me? Yes you!

 - And the list goes on

-What I want you to do is to identify your own fears and examine the extent to which these fears are impacting your desire or requirement to speak in public.
+What I want you to do is to identify your own fears.
+Examine the extent to which these fears are impacting your desire or requirement to speak in public.

 So stop right now…stop reading and go deep inside and write a list of your personal fears.
 Be as honest as you can because you don’ have to share them with anybody.

 Step # 2 –Identify and remove your limiting beliefs

 For example, you hear a really great speech and you say to yourself: Hey, I bet I could be just as good as that!